rukmanigopalan/adlsgen1togen2migrationsamples/src/Utilities/Ageing Analysis/README.md

 ## Pivot Sheet using python snippet

- Run python script [PivotSheetGeneration.py](https://github.com/rukmani-msft/adlsgen1togen2migrationsamples/blob/master/src/Utilities/Ageing%20Analysis/Pivot/PivotSheetGeneration.py) for pivot sheet generation
+ Run python script [PivotSheetGeneration.py](https://github.com/rukmani-msft/adlsgen1togen2migrationsamples/blob/master/src/Utilities/Ageing%20Analysis/Pivot/PivotSheetGeneration.py) for pivot sheet generation.Below are the steps how this script works:

-* The python script is used  for the generaing pivot table in .xlsx document.
+* The python script is used for the generating pivot table in .xlsx document.
-* The Datasheets from multiple applications are placed in the output folder, python snippet takes the csv files as input and create Data pivot sheets respectively
+* The Datasheets from multiple applications are placed in the output folder, python snippet takes the csv files as input and create Data pivot sheets respectively.
 * The input and output path are provided by the user.
-Python snippet read all the files present in the input folder and calls the create pivot table function
+Python snippet read all the files present in the input folder and calls the create pivot table function.

 ![image](https://user-images.githubusercontent.com/69287541/95709479-5830c000-0c7c-11eb-8111-8c2fc592f168.png)

-* The Code snippet to generate the pivot table.
+ **The Code snippet to generate the pivot table**

 ![image](https://user-images.githubusercontent.com/69287541/95709529-71d20780-0c7c-11eb-803a-b6a63bdd464e.png)